The Art of Balance: Honouring Fathers in Our Creative Community

 Scan the code or click here to take you to the post to enter and see what you could win!

-As part of our Meet the Studio Holder series, we sat down with R F Gill & Associates, a structural engineering firm at Great Western Studios, to discover more about their projects and find out what’s next for them.
+As part of our Meet the People series, we sat down with R F Gill & Associates, a structural engineering firm at Great Western Studios, to discover more about their projects and find out what’s next for them.
 Specialising in Structural and Civil Engineering Design, Subsidence and Insurance Claims, Party Wall Act duties, and Temporary Works, they play a crucial role in shaping safe and sustainable buildings for their clients’ lifestyles.

 Basement Pool project